kwonsungja/Myproject/README.md

 # 3. 💡 App Purpose

 ## 🛠 Why Was This App Created?
-The app was created to support adaptive English learning in real classroom contexts.
+- The app was created to support adaptive English learning in real classroom contexts.
 It helps students learn important vocabulary and language chunks needed for reading comprehension while increasing motivation and engagement.
+- The app is to support meaningful, engaging, and learner-centered English learning experiences Also, not only simply testing vocabulary knowledge, but supporting gradual learning, contextual understanding, and repeated retrieval.

 ## 🎯 What Learning Needs Does It Address?
 The app addresses: